Università Cattolica del Sacro Cuore: Faculty and alumni

-Among its most famous faculty members are banker Giovanni Bazoli, archaeologist Valerio Massimo Manfredi, Communion and Liberation founder Luigi Giussani, international relations scholar Michael Cox, economist Massimo Beber, and theorist of international relations and United States foreign policy John Ikenberry.
+Among its most famous faculty members are banker Giovanni Bazoli, archaeologist Valerio Massimo Manfredi, Communion and Liberation founder Luigi Giussani, international relations scholar Michael Cox, economist Massimo Beber, and theorist of international relations and United States foreign policy John Ikenberry. it also includes famous sport journalist Fabrizio Romano.

 In fiction and popular culture

 In the Manzoni classroom, an advertisement for Pocket Coffee was filmed and broadcast on national networks for several years.

-The mystery of Cattolica is the name of the famous unsolved murder of Simonetta Ferrero, which happened on July 24, 1971, at the Cattolica University of Milan.
-On April 28, 1999, the third episode of the second series of the television program Blue was devoted to the mystery, by Carlo Lucarelli.
+The mystery of Cattolica is the name of the famous unsolved murder of Simonetta Ferrero, which happened on 24 July 1971, at the Cattolica University of Milan.
+On 28 April 1999, the third episode of the second series of the television programme Blue was devoted to the mystery, by Carlo Lucarelli.